fttlov/JCAdvance/README.md

 ← Choose your language

 ## What is it
-**Joy-Con Advance** is an Xbox/DS4 gamepad emulator featuring advanced options for Joy-Cons, Pro Controllers, DualShock 4, and DualSense Edge.
+**Joy-Con Advance** is an XBOX/DS4 gamepad emulator featuring advanced options for Joy-Cons, Pro Controllers, DualShock 4, and DualSense Edge.
 It is based on the DSAdvance project by r57zone.

 ## Basic features of the original:
-- Assign gamepad buttons to emulate Xbox buttons or keyboard/mouse keys (a separate profile for each) <br>
+- Assign gamepad buttons to emulate XBOX buttons or keyboard/mouse keys (a separate profile for each) <br>
 - Gyro-based modes: mouse/stick emulation for looking/aiming; wheel emulation for driving; Aircraft <br>
 - HardCoded hotkeys for switching modes and profiles in real time <br>
 - Customizable sensitivity, deadzones, inverting and left/right stick/trigger switching <br>
 - Rumble support for Sony/Nintendo gamepads <br>
-- Dual Joy-Cons combined into a single virtual Xbox controller<br>
+- Dual Joy-Cons combined into a single virtual XBOX controller<br>
 - Magic Wheel feature: use the gyro movements in different directions as additional buttons/actions<br>
 - Support for Sony DualSense adaptive triggers (pistol, rifle, sniper rifle, bow, car pedal) <br>
 - Support for two gamepads (second gamepad is limited to basic functions)<br>